decentralized-identity/didcomm-messaging/connections.md

 * The `~thread` block contains a `thid` reference to the `@id` of the request message.
 * The `connection` attribute contains the `did` and `did_doc` attributes to enable simpler signing.
 * The `did` attribute is a required string value and denotes DID in use by the _inviter_.
 Note that this may not be the same DID used in the invitation.
-* The `did_doc~attach` attribute contains the associated DID Doc.
-If the DID method for the presented DID is not a peer method and the DID Doc is resolvable on a ledger, the `did_doc` attribute is optional.

 In addition to a new DID, the associated DID Doc might contain a new endpoint.
 This new DID and endpoint are to be used going forward in the relationship.